bcgov/aps-infra-platform/documentation/tutorials/!tutorial-template.md

 ## Clean up

-{Optional: Provide instructions on how to clean up the resources resulting from the tutorial.}
+{Optional: To clean up the resources resulting from this tutorial, complete the following steps:}

 {1.
 On the **Consumers** page, delete any Consumers which were granted access to the service.}